 One of the major events of the month is an authentic Renaissance Feast.
-It is held on the Saturday evening, a week before the Faire in the Florence-Lauderdale Coliseum which is transformed into a baronial hall and features food and entertainment of the period.
+It is held on the Saturday evening a week before the Faire in the Florence-Lauderdale Coliseum, which is transformed into a baronial hall and features food and entertainment of the period.
 The chef uses authentic recipes from the Renaissance Period, though he does make a few concessions for the modern palate.
-Although it is not a requirement, people who attend the Feast are encouraged to follow the customs of the era by bringing their own tablecloth, candelabra and eating utensils.
+Although it is not a requirement, people who attend the Feast are encouraged to follow the customs of the era by bringing their own tableware, table decorations, and eating utensils.
 (This was routinely done during the Renaissance because the nobility liked to flaunt its wealth by displaying its gold plate and its candlesticks of brass, silver or gold.)
 Seating is limited to 200 people.

-A free costume-making workshop is held on the second Saturday in October at the local Kennedy-Douglass Art Center which is conveniently locate directly across the street from the Faire Site.
-People of all ages are invited to bring three yards of fabric at least 54″ wide, and the rest (measuring, cutting, and sewing) is done by men and women connected with the faire.
+A free costume-making workshop is held on the second Saturday in October at the local Kennedy-Douglass Art Center, which is conveniently located directly across the street from the Faire Site.
+People of all ages are invited to bring three yards of fabric, at least 54″ wide, and the rest (measuring, cutting, and sewing) is done by men and women connected with the Faire.
 A person literally walks away with a simple costume in hand which he/she can embellish with jewelry, belts, etc. That a large percentage of people attend the Faire in costume is directly attributable to these workshops.

-Since education regarding the historical period known as the Reanissacne is a primary goal of the Faire, activities are in place to encourage the involvement of students.
-Among them are an annual art contest for students in grades K-6, with the requirement that the subject matter of the entries reflect the era.
+Since education regarding the historical period known as the Renaissance is a primary goal of the Faire, activities are in place to encourage the involvement of students.
+Among them is an annual art contest for students in grades K-6, with the requirement that the subject matter of the entries reflects the era.
 There is also a yearly sonnet-writing contest for students in grades 7-12 to commemorate the fact that the Renaissance poet Petrarch originated the sonnet as an art form.
-Chess tournaments are held at all grade levels in area schools, with winners of these tournaments competing in playoffs at the faire.
+Chess tournaments are held at all grade levels in area schools, with winners of these tournaments competing in playoffs at the Faire.

-At the Faire, there are entertainment, food and crafts reflective of the Renaissance.
-Sword fighters, dancers, musicians playing period instruments such as the hurdy gurdy or singing bballads with Renaissance roots, jugglers and magicians perform on both stages.
-Crafts on display – with most for sale, too – include handmade baskets, handcrafted chain mail and handthrown pottery.
+At the Faire, there is entertainment, and food and crafts reflective of the Renaissance.
+Sword fighters, dancers, musicians playing period instruments such as the hurdy-gurdy or singing ballads with Renaissance roots, jugglers, and magicians perform on both stages.
+Crafts on display – with most for sale, too – include handmade baskets, handcrafted chain mail, and hand-thrown pottery.
 Delicious period food includes huge turkey legs, as well as breads and pastries based on Renaissance-era recipes.

-The faire is planned and executed by an all-volunteer roundtable.
-From within the roundtable there is a Board of Directors composed of 18 people who serve three-year terms.
+The Faire is planned and executed by an all-volunteer Roundtable.
+From within the Roundtable, there is a Board of Directors composed of 18 people who serve three-year terms.
 The Board meets quarterly to guide the overall planning and to set policy.
-But it’s the roundtable, with an unlimited number of members, that executes the plans and stages the Feast and Faire each year.
-There is no paid employees.
+But it’s the roundtable, with an unlimited number of members, that executes the plans, and stages the Feast and Faire each year.
+There are no paid employees.

-The Faire is financed primarily thorugh the fees that vendors pay to reserve spaces and the Feast.
-Whatever profit might accrue in a given year after expenses are paid goes directly into the Faire treasury.
-The City of Florence contributes to the faire in in-kind ways: including the two-day faire in its liablity coverage, providing overnight security for the weekend and waiving the fee for the use of the Florence-Lauderdale Coliseum in the night of the Annual Feast.
+The Faire is financed primarily through the fees that vendors pay to reserve spaces.
+Whatever profit might accrue in a given year after expenses are paid goes directly into the Faire treasury to be used for the next year.
+The City of Florence contributes to the Faire through in-kind ways: e.g. including the two-day Faire in its liability coverage, providing overnight security for the weekend, and waiving the fee for the use of the Florence-Lauderdale Coliseum on the night of the Annual Feast.